Refund Policy · RERA-Aligned

 Who handles the refund — the developer or the channel partner?

-The developer (Eldeco Sohna Projects Limited) handles the refund directly from their RERA-mandated escrow account (HDFC Bank A/C 57500001893809).
+The developer (Eldeco Sohna Projects Limited) handles the refund directly from their RERA-mandated escrow account held with HDFC Bank — verify the full account details on the UP RERA portal under UPRERAPRJ125342/02/2026.
 The channel partner (Vidastu Advisory) coordinates documentation and follow-up but does not hold buyer funds at any stage.
 All buyer payments go directly to the developer's escrow account; no payment ever flows through Vidastu.

 What documentation do I need to request a refund?